Kami/raspberry-pi-ham-radio/radio_bridge/README.md

 - [ ] Max TX time safe guard - if TX has been on more than X seconds, disable it.
 - [ ] Rate limiting / abuse prevention - each command can run x times per time period, depending on the command / plugin
-- [ ] Move common logging, config parsing code into common pacakge
+- [ ] Move common logging, config parsing code into common package
 - [ ] Ability to enable specific plugins
+- [ ] Minimum run time between commands to prevent abuse